chandanhpcic/docs/source/manual/how-tos/ipsec-rw.rst

 to the internet.
 IPsec Mobile Clients offer mobile users (formerly known as Road Warriors) a solution that is easy to setup and compatible with most current devices.

-With this guide we will show you how to configure the server side on OPNsense with the different authentication methods e.g.
+With this guide we will show you how to configure the server side on Reticen8 with the different authentication methods e.g.

 * EAP-MSCHAPv2